 ADDRESS: Paradise Island

 Prince George Wharf

-The traditional centres of the Government of The Bahamas located in the heart of downtown on Bay Street.
-As a former British colony, The Bahamas continues the tradition of a parliamentary government composed of a Senate, House of Assembly, Prime Minister, Supreme Court and a Court of Appeals.
+The traditional centers of the Government of The Bahamas are located in the heart of downtown on Bay Street.
+As a former British colony, The Bahamas continues the tradition of a parliamentary government composed of a Senate, House of Assembly, Prime Minister, Supreme Court, and Court of Appeals.
 Changing of the Guard ceremony, held every two weeks, also continues the eye-catching British tradition.

 ADDRESS: Bay Street, Downtown Nassau

 Pirates of Nassau Museum